EelcoHoogendoorn/pycomplex/README.md

 Development
 -----------
-Pycomplex currently targets both python 2 and 3
+Pycomplex currently targets python 3 primarily.
+The source is mostly python 2 compliant and would be easy to make so if the need arose, but compatibility is currently not actively maintained for convenience reasons.
-It has been successfully (but not systematically) tested on all major platforms
+Pycomplex has been successfully (but not systematically) tested on all major platforms

 Testing
 -------